-How Much Do You Know About Sexual Harassment?
+How Much Do You Know about Sexual Harassment?

 Indicate whether you believe each statement below is true (T) or false (F).

-1. Sexual harassment is unprofessional behavior.
-2. Sexual harassment is against the law in all fifty states.
-3. Sexual advances are a form of sexual harassment.
-4. A request for sexual activity is a form of sexual harassment.
-5. Verbal or physical conduct of a sexual nature may be sexual harassment.
-6. Sexual harassment occurs when submission to sex acts is a condition of employment.
-7. Sexual harassment occurs when submission to or rejection of sexual acts is a basis for performance evaluation.
-8. Sexual harassment occurs when such behavior interferes with an employee's performance or creates an intimidating, hostile, and offensive environment.
-9. Sexual harassment includes physical contact of a sexual nature, such as touching.
-10. Sexual harassment requires that a person have the intent to harass, harm, or intimidate SOURCE: See W. O'Donohue, Ed., Sexual Harassment (Boston: Allyn and Bacon, 1997) for theory, research, and treatment.
+Sexual harassment is unprofessional behavior.
+Sexual harassment is against the law in all fifty states.
+Sexual advances are a form of sexual harassment.
+A request for sexual activity is a form of sexual harassment.
+Verbal or physical conduct of a sexual nature may be sexual harassment.
+Sexual harassment occurs when submission to sex acts is a condition of employment.
+Sexual harassment occurs when submission to or rejection of sexual acts is a basis for performance evaluation.
+Sexual harassment occurs when such behavior interferes with an employee's performance or creates an intimidating, hostile, and offensive environment.
+Sexual harassment includes physical contact of a sexual nature, such as touching.
+Sexual harassment requires that a person have the intent to harass, harm, or intimidate.